citp/privacy-policy-historical/v/vo/vod/vodahost.com.md

-> *The following text is extracted and transformed from the vodahost.com privacy policy that was archived on 2010-12-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101224192929id_/http%3A//www.vodahost.com/web-hosting-privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the vodahost.com privacy policy that was archived on 2011-06-13.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110613190714id_/http%3A//www.vodahost.com/web-hosting-privacy) for the most accurate reproduction.*

-# VodaHost Web Hosting Privacy Policy | Web Hosting
+# VodaHost Web Hosting Privacy Policy

+##

 ## VodaHost’s Privacy Policy